Clearing and paying off debt

 - Catalogue debts

-If you do have outstanding debt, then you may be wondering about the best ways to pay off your debt.
-When it comes to clearing your debt, there are various ways you can do this depending on your personal circumstances and what works for you.
+If you have outstanding debt, you may be wondering about the best ways to pay off your debt.
+When it comes to clearing your debt, there is no one single right way to do this as it depends entirely on your personal circumstances and what works for you.

 At Lowell, we know how important it is to feel confident in managing your finances and knowing how to clear your debt.
-That’s why one of our main priorities is ensuring our customers understand the as much as they can about finances and the ways they can clear their debt.
+It’s important to us that our customers understand that clearing their debt is possible and what different steps they can take in order to do so.

 Figure out a budget